ruesga-99/numerical_methods/README.md

-# Welcome to the Numerical Methods in Python Repository!
+# Numerical Methods

 In this repository, you will find Python implementations of commonly used numerical methods.
 These algorithms are useful for solving a wide range of mathematical problems, including linear algebra, optimization, interpolation, and differential equations.
+This repository is an active personal project, therefore new numerical methods will be soon uploaded.

+## List of implemented numerical methods

+🧮 Root Finding:
+- Bisection Method (Polinomial Functions)

+🧮 Others:
+- Numeric Errors

+## Prerequisites and Dependencies
+Make sure you have the following installed:
+- Python 3.x (I'm using 3.12)

+This project uses the following Python libraries:
+- numpy
+- pandas
+- matpolib

 <!--
 List of Numerical Methods Implemented: